+35725368683

 Distribution of Property and Assets of the Estate

-Without a will, the estate will be distributed following the provisions of the Wills and Succession Law, which provides 7 classes of legal heirs in a hierarchical order of priority based on the degree of relation to the deceased.
+Without a will, the estate will be distributed according to the provisions of the Wills and Succession Law, which provides 7 classes of legal heirs in a hierarchical order of priority based on the degree of relation to the deceased.
 The first class of legal heirs is the Spouse (Husband or Wife) and the children, who usually will each inherit an equal share of the estate.

 The disposable portion of the estate/assets